pimcore/pimcore/doc/Development_Documentation/02_MVC/04_Routing_and_URLs/00_Documents_and_Pretty_URLs.md

 ## Pretty URL (Custom Slugs / Clean URL)
-The Pretty URL setting overrides a documents full path only for the purpose of routing.
+The Pretty URL setting overrides a document's full path only for the purpose of routing.
 This is useful for when you would like to create shorter paths or friendly URLs for sharing.
 A Pretty URL does not redirect to the original URL.